limograf/caldervalleyscouts/content/join/explorers/index.md

 ## Explorers 14 to 18 years

-Explorers are for boys and girls from 14 to 18 years old, and meet from 7.30pm to 9.15pm every Thursday.
+Explorers are for young people from 14 to 18 years old, and meet from 7.30pm to 9.15pm every Thursday.